henrythebuilder/dcm_dict/README.md

 > "1.2.840.10008.1.1".uid_name
  => "Verification SOP Class"
 ```
-### TODO
-There are many candidates for inclusion in the *dictionary*, here are some ideas:
-- Directory Record type
-- Well-known Frames of Reference UID Values
-- Context Group UID Values
-- Standard Color Palettes UID Values
-- IOD definition

 ## How data is extracted
 The library also contains a script (*dcm_dict_converter.rb* into *bin* folder) able to download the xml documents and extracts the source data in a *Ruby compatible format*.